-Interviews by music writer Nick Awde with British rock guitarists and bassists, taking a chronological sweep from the Forties to the present day.
+The first volume of interviews by music writer Nick Awde with British rock guitarists and bassists, taking a chronological sweep from the Forties to the present day.
 They talk about making a difference through their music and how they adapt to constantly changing music landscapes.
-A special section covers the Brits who make the classic amps that drive the instruments.

 Available on back-order